viren-bajaj/DDRB-uplift-calc-2025-2026/README.md

 Resident Doctors calculator - https://virenb.shinyapps.io/English_Resident_Drs_payuplift_calc_25-26/

 To do:
+1) Add the outer london and fringe options to london weighting
-1) add welsh, scottish and northern irish pay + banding as alternative pay structures.
+2) Add welsh, scottish and northern irish pay + banding as alternative pay structures.
-2) Add the option to use scottish income taxes for english pay,
+3) Add the option to use scottish income taxes for english pay,
-3) Add rest-of-UK tax for scottish pay (income tax is determined by where you live, not where you work).
+4) Add rest-of-UK tax for scottish pay (income tax is determined by where you live, not where you work).

-4) Make consultant calculators - will be easier once scottish tax toggle has been designed.
+5) Make consultant calculators - will be easier once scottish tax toggle has been designed.

 Further ideas:
 Make a pension projection tool for doctors.
 If done, I can't imagine designing anything that accounts for switching schemes.